Apostille Documents for Citizenship by Descent

 Apostille requirements for IrelandWhy Multi-Document Orders Are Complex

 Citizenship by descent applications are not single-document requests.
-Most require 5 to 15 apostilled documents, and the process involves several layers of coordination:
+Most require 5 to 15 apostilled documents, and the process involves several layers of coordination.

 Documents span multiple states